- Article I: Waiver of Liability

 THE DISTRICT SHALL NOT ACCEPT FOR CONSIDERATION ANY INCOMPLETE PERMIT REQUESTS THAT DO NOT INCLUDE ALL OF THE FOREGOING ITEMS (AS APPLICABLE).

-(b) The District shall review the application and the file for the affected Leased Property to determine any conditions, prior uncured violations, Lease defaults, and other relevant factors.
+(b) The District shall review the application, the file for the affected Leased Property, and the Contractor Registry to determine any conditions, prior uncured violations, Lease defaults, contractor defaults, and other relevant factors.

 (c) The District may conduct an on-site inspection to confirm compliance with these Rules and all other applicable governmental standards.